 3. Smart Caregiver Short-term Bed Alarm System

 This a more affordable option for short-term use.
-These pads are built to last for a few months so are better suited to seniors with acute care needs, who may not need the system for long.
-The pad is thick and comfortable with vinyl padding, as well as water-resistant and easy to clean.
+These sensory pads are built to last for a few months so are better suited to seniors with acute care needs, who may not need the system for long.
+The material is thick and comfortable with vinyl padding, as well as water-resistant and easy to clean.
 The corded device connects to a simple monitor and provides clear alerts when users move from their normal position in bed.
 Because this is a very sensitive pad developed for acute and critical care needs, however, it may be too sensitive for users and disrupt their sleep.

 4. Secure 45BSET-1Y Bed Alarm System

 This is not a wall-mounted alarm.
 Instead, caregivers can put the alarm/receiver in its protective, Velcro-sealed case and carry it around with them.
 This allows for greater access to the alarm whenever there is an alert.
-The bed pad is thin and latex-free with a water-resistant cover.
-At 12 by 30 centimeters, the pad is also a little larger than some other models.
+The bed topper is thin and latex-free with a water-resistant cover.
+At 12 by 30 centimeters, the cushion is also a little larger than some other models.
 A downside is that this portable alarm system requires regular battery changes, which means there is a risk of missed alerts if the battery runs out in the middle of the night.